Imagination in the Science of Fantasy

 • The recent resurgence of embodied and enactive cognition has breathed new life into understanding imagination as a holistic, embodied process.

 In this dance between reason and trance, imagination emerges as our guide—a compass pointing toward the uncharted territories of understanding.
-Let us explore these realms, not as separate disciplines, but as partners in unraveling the mysteries of the human mind.
+These realms, not as separate disciplines, but as partners in unraveling the mysteries of the human mind.

 Post a Comment